 J: Thanks guys.
 I knew exactly what I wanted to do at a very early age and got started young.
 I was writing business plans and game design ideas in second grade.
 School and social things were difficult because of this, I didn’t really fit in well and it was very hard to connect, I was always thinking about life differently than those my age, I still do.
-Right or wrong, my mindset personally and professionally, is usually a decade ahead or so.
+Right or wrong, I try to set my mind personally and professionally at least a decade ahead or so.

 B: Yeah, he’s very ahead of the game, so to speak.
 (Smiles)

 Makes sense to me.
 So, how did ZOOM Platform eventually launch?

 J: Well, on April 15, 2014, I announced ZOOM Platform publicly for the first time and that Bernie Stolar and Bernie Gilhuly had joined the team.
 ZOOM Platform was officially founded as a subsidiary of Jordan Freeman Group earlier that month.

 On April 22, 2014, ZOOM Platform soft-launched with four first-party titles we had already done/re-mastered: The MegaRace Trilogy and Mr.Travel.

 On September 9, 2014, ZOOM Platform officially launched its portal with support from the following publishers: 1C Company, 3DDUO, 3D Realms, Akella, Anuman Interactive, FireGlow Games, Fresh3D, Jordan Freeman Group, KISS, Lace Mamba Games, LayerCake, Majesco, Merge Games, Oddworld Inhabitants, Pumpkin Studios, Rebellion, Remedy, Running With Scissors, Sigma Team, TopWare Interactive, and Wargaming.net.